varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 e.g. ``Sun, 06 Nov 1994 08:49:37 GMT``.

-The keyword ``now`` returns a notion of the current time, which is kept cosistent during vcl subroutine invocations, so during the execution of a vcl subroutine callback (``vcl_* {}``), including all user-defined subroutines beging called, ``now`` always returns the same value.
+The keyword ``now`` returns a notion of the current time, which is kept consistent during vcl subroutine invocations, so during the execution of a vcl subroutine callback (``vcl_* {}``), including all user-defined subroutines being called, ``now`` always returns the same value.

 Durations